TRUMPF-IoT/OpcUaMachineTools/Examples/Python/README.md

 ### License
-The Python Machine Demo Server is licensed under the MIT License.
+The Python OPC UA Clients are licensed under the MIT License.